 - American Association of Meat Processors - This national trade association has been in existence since 1939.

 - American Meat Institute Foundation - A nonprofit research, education and information foundation established by the American Meat Institute to study ways the meat and poultry industries can produce better, safer products and operate more efficiently.

 - Meat and Poultry Labeling Terms, Food Safety and Inspection Service (FSIS), USDA.

 - Organic Meat and Poultry Processing Basics, Minnesota Department of Agriculture, 2005.

 - Avian Influenza in Free-Range and Organic Poultry Production, Appropriate Technology Transfer for Rural Areas (ATTRA), NCAT, 2006.

-- Dietary Yeast Extracts Tested as Alternative to Antibiotics in Poultry, ARS, USDA, 2011.
+- Dietary Yeast Extracts Tested as Alternative to Antibiotics in Poultry, Ag Research Service, USDA, 2011.

 - Organic Poultry - Meat Birds, Maritime Certified Organic Growers, Nova Scotia, Canada, 2002.

 - Organic Production, ERS, USDA.

 - Organic Poultry Production, University of Minnesota - This Web page provides an extensive list of links and resources for organic poultry production, including fact sheets.